4 Ways We Design Safety into Our Temporary Wall Systems

 • ASTM E84: which tests for flame and smoke generation on the panel surface.
 We also achieved in our other two solutions, RealWall and LiteBarrier.

-Our design and engineering team routinely put our wall solutions through intensive tests, replicating hospital and construction events to look for failure.
+Our design and engineering team routinely puts our temporary walls through intensive tests, replicating hospital and construction events to look for failure.
 Some test examples include:

-• Running a 500 pound bed into a wall system to ensure the wall stays securely attached to the grid.
+• Running a 500-pound bed into a temporary wall system to ensure the wall stays securely attached to the grid.

 • Testing impact against projectiles such as two-by-fours, steel studs or various flying construction objects and heavy hospital beds.

-• Setting walls on fire (over and over again) to test for one-hour fire resistance.
+• Setting temporary walls on fire (over and over again) to test for one-hour fire resistance.

 Interested in More Information on STARC Systems?